MongoCaleb/checker/README.md

-# Checker
+# Docs Link Checker

 ## Overview

-Checker is a utility to help ensure documentation quality at MongoDB while reducing error prone, tedious tasks.
+Checker is designed to quickly check hyperlinks, :ref: directives, and :doc: directives to ensure they are valid.
+Based on Nathan Leniz's [tool of the same name](https://github.com/terakilobyte/checker), this fork improves performance, adds the ability to exclude specific URLS, and changes the default values.

 ## Install